Stocks are an extremely popular investment choice for Canadians.

 - Start buying stocks.

-- It provides you with complete control over your trades and portfolio management.
+- Complete control over your trades and portfolio

 - You need substantial investment knowledge to buy stocks directly.

-- You will need to be more active if you will engage in stock investing.
+- More time will be spent if you will engage in stock investing.

 Investment Knowledge Needed: None to minimal